pratibha059/PORTFOLIO/README.md

 Welcome to my personal portfolio! 🚀

 ## About Me
-Hi, I’m Dev — passionate about **Data Analytics, Java, and Python**.
+Hi, I’m PRATIBHA — passionate about **Data Analytics, Java, and Python**.

 ## Projects
 - **Project 1** – A website built with HTML, CSS, and JS